DominicMaas/SlangShaderSharp/README.md

 A very rough in development C# binding for the Slang shading language.

-Bindings written against 2025.20.
+Bindings written against 2025.21.2.

 Not all bindings have been implemented yet!
+Notably missing are the ones for reflection.

+## Versioning

+The versioning of this library follows the versioning of the underlying Slang library where the `Revision` part is used to indicate changes in the bindings.

+For Example:

+SlangShaderSharp `2025.21.2.0` corresponds to Slang library version `2025.21.2`.
+SlangShaderSharp `2025.21.2.1` corresponds to Slang library version `2025.21.2` with changes in the bindings only.

 ## Usage